spiral/docs/application/services.md

 > Such class can be the best place to add custom selections like "findPublic" and etc.

 ## Shared Services
-As in case with spiral components you can make your service be available in every other serverive using short binding, to do that simply create binding in your application bootstrap method:
+As in case with spiral components you can make your service be available in every other service using short binding, to do that simply create binding in your application bootstrap method:

 ```php
 $this->bind('myService', MyService::class);